 Line-item budgeting and control was adopted for the Authority's Operation and Maintenance Fund.
-A carefully itemized list of proposed expenses by line items is prepared for each department and compared to same line items for the previous fiscal year.
-The summation of all departments will be the Authority's annual budget.
-The Board of Directors approves the annual budget in total, in other words, the bottom line.
+A carefully itemized list of proposed expenses by line item is prepared for each department and compared to the same line items for the previous fiscal year.
+The summation of all departments is the Authority's annual budget which is approved by the Board of Directors.
 The budget control is at the department level and is maintained through the purchase requisition approval process.

-The Reserve Maintenance Fund, Capital Improvement Fund/Feasibility Study Fund-Revolving Account, and Construction Funds use a program budgeting and control approach, concentrated on programs and projects.
+The Construction Fund, Reserve Maintenance Fund, Capital Improvement Fund and CIF-Revolving Account/Feasibility Study Fund use a program budgeting and control approach, focused on programs and projects.